Confidentiality, Ethics, Document Control, and Current Information

 | Safety procedures | Obsolete drafts from active use | Current approved version to affected workers |

-Ethics also includes competence.
-If the CHST does not know the current requirement or technical answer, they should verify it using reliable sources.
-Guessing can create risk.
+Ethics also includes competence: when the CHST does not know the current requirement or technical answer, verify it from reliable sources rather than guessing.

 Document Control